CrossRef/event-data-user-guide/event-data-manual.md

 - On Facebook, the DOI `doi.org/10.1016/0300-9629(73)90490-8` was liked 5 times as of 25 November 2016.
 - `en.wikipedia.org/wiki/Fish` references `doi.org/10.1007%2Fs003600050092` as of 24 September 2015.

-These relations resemble triples, but include a date stamp and an optional count.
+These Relations resemble triples, but include a date stamp and an optional count.
 For some sources, such as Twitter, they represent individual events that happened at a point in time.
 For some sources, such as Facebook, they represent a count of events at a point in time without any further detail because that is what is available.

-For some sources, such as Wikipedia, they represent the most recent state.
+For some sources where numbers can go up and down (e.g. Facebook), or where references can be added or removed (e.g. Wikipedia), they represent the current snapshot.

+### Inverse Relations {#inverse-relations}

+Most Relations have an inverse.
+For example `X cites Y` has the inverse `Y is cited by X`.
+When a Relation is put into CED its inverse Relation is also created automatically.
+Thus most Events correspond to two Relations.

-### Deposits
+## Deposits

 Relations aren't able to represent all activity.
 A Deposit is a single data point that records when CED became aware of new information.
 Examples of Deposits are:

 - On 12th November 2014, Twitter reported that `twitter.com/CrossrefOrg/status/517313741491552256` was published and it mentioned `doi.org/10.5555/12345678`.
 - On 26th November 2016, CED contacted Facebook, and Facebook reported that `doi.org/10.1016/0300-9629(73)90490-8` currently had 5 likes.
 - On 24th September 2015, Wikipedia reported that there was an edit to the `en.wikipedia.org/wiki/Fish` in which a reference to `doi.org/10.1007%2Fs003600050092` was removed.

-### Working with Events
+## Working with Events

-For most tasks, Relations will be of use.
+For most tasks, Relations are useful.
 They help you to answer questions like "when was this DOI tweeted?" or "is this DOI mentioned in Wikipedia?".
 The Relations API provides bulk access to these events.
-It allows users to retrieve all Relations, or to filter them to only retrieve relations of a certain type or from a certain source (e.g. Wikipedia).
+It allows users to retrieve all Relations, or to filter them to only retrieve Relations of a certain type or from a certain source (e.g. Wikipedia).

 When it is important to get more detail on what exactly occurred to produce a Relation, the Deposit API will provide it.
 For example, it can help you to answer questions like "was this DOI reference removed from Wikipedia repeatedly?".
 It can also answer questions like "when exactly in the past has CED queried Facebook about this DOI".

 # Roadmap

 Crossref Event Data is currently at MVP stage, which is a proof of concept with a limited number of sources.
-As we move toward a full release, more data sources, partners and methods for accessing data will be added.
+As we move toward a full 'Clearinghouse' release more data sources, partners and methods for accessing data will be added.

 The approximate roadmap is:

 - 0.1 - **MVP** - Minimum Viable Product.
-- 1.0 - **Audit** - Stable system with full audit capability.
+- 1.0 - **Audit** - Stable system with full audit capability and compliance with NISO Code of Conduct.
 - 2.0 - **Clearinghouse** - Launch with complete feature set.
 - 3.0 - **SLA** - Service Level Agreements available.

+## Available sources

 See the [Sources](#sources) section for a list of currently available sources.
+Future sources may include:

 | Blogs & Reference Works | Social Bookmarks | Social Shares & Discussions | Links to Research Entities |
 |-------------------------|------------------|-----------------------------|----------------------------|